ZeBlur/ELEC-327-RAJ-E-Light-Flippr1-/README.md

 - Ambient light sensing and adaptability
 - Digital user controls and customization
 - Reducing product size and weight
+- Integrate into the McMurtry Innovation Space long-term

 ## Contributing